filecoin-project/ref-fvm/CONTRIBUTING.md

    the crate version, and make all other crates in the workspace depend on the latest version.
 5. Make sure the changelogs are all up-to-date, set the release date & version, and add a new "Unreleased" section.
-6. Comment your changes, and make a PR.
+6. Commit your changes, and make a PR.

 Once the release is prepared, it'll go through a review: